NRP Research Grant

 Dr. Georg Schmölzer Sustained inflations used during chest compression to increase the effectiveness in cardiorespiratory recovery and decrease mortality in the resuscitation of asphyxiated newborn piglet - 2013

-Dr. Ayman Abou-Mehrem Laryngeal Mask Airway to Provide Positive Pressure Ventilation with Chest Compressions in Neonatal Piglet Resuscitation model - 2012
+Dr. Ayman Abou-Mehrem Laryngeal Mask Airway Versus Endotracheal Intubation for Positive Pressure Ventilation with Chest Compressions in Neonatal Porcine Model - 2012

 Dr. Harish Amin Impact of simulation-based skill acquisition instruction (SSAI) on manual mask ventilation (MMV) in a randomized group of Neonatal Resuscitation Program (NRP) Providers - 2011